Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 How to make job change signals work for you

-Believe it or not, we don’t have an ABM platform here at UserGems.
+We don't use a traditional ABM platform at UserGems.
 So here’s how we do it: When accounts go live, we use UserGems to surface the buying committee and push that over to ADRs (our version of SDRs that focus on accounts).
 Champions, previous Closed Lost opps, and previous users are at the top of their list.

 Okay, prioritizing the right people for your outreach is a great start.
 But once you get the signal, what do you actually do with those hot leads?